-Gross profit increased to \$9,018 from \$7,837 for the three months ended March 31, 2024, and 2023, respectively.
-This increase is primarily attributable to the increase in revenue discussed in the "Revenue - continuing operations" section above, and other cost improvements.
+Gross profit decreased to \$4,981 from \$7,940 for the three months ended March 31, 2025, and 2024, respectively.
+This decrease is primarily attributable to the decrease in revenue discussed in the "Revenue - continuing operations" section above and product mix.

-Gross profit as a percentage of revenue increased to approximately 67% from approximately 62% for the three months ended March 31, 2024, and 2023, respectively.
+Gross profit as a percentage of revenue was 60% for the three months ended March 31, 2025, as compared to 67 % for the same period of the prior year.

-Net loss - continuing and discontinued operations
+Net loss - continuing operations

-Net loss decreased to \$5,726 from \$13,809 for the three months ended March 31, 2024, and 2023, respectively.
-This decrease was primarily attributable to the changes noted below.
+Net loss from continuing operations increased to \$5,535 from \$5,484 for the three months ended March 31, 2025, and 2024, respectively.
+This approximate \$51 increase was primarily attributable to the changes noted below.

-- Operating expenses from continuing operations, other than direct operating expense, decreased approximately \$4,537.
-Of this, approximately \$2,093 was attributable to a decrease in share-based compensation.
-The remainder of approximately \$2,444 was attributable to reduced compensation and related expense as a result of reductions in the workforce, and other expense reductions implemented subsequent to March 31, 2023. - Foreign exchange on foreign denominated assets and liabilities that are revalued at each measurement date moved from a loss in the first quarter of 2023 to a gain in the same period in 2024, with a net impact of approximately \$2.718; - Increase in gross profit from continuing operations of approximately \$1,181, as discussed in the "Gross profit continuing operations" section above; and - Decrease in finance costs of approximately \$673, primarily attributable to the reduction of term credit facilities that occurred in the fourth quarter of 2023.
+- Foreign exchange on foreign denominated assets and liabilities that are revalued at each measurement date moved from a gain in the first quarter of 2024 to a loss in the same period in 2025, with a net impact of approximately \$2,776; - Increase in finance costs of approximately \$322; and - Decrease in gross profit from continuing operations of approximately \$2,959, as discussed in the "Gross profit continuing operations" section above.

-The above-noted decreases in expenses and increase in gross profit were reduced to some extent by the changes noted below.
+The above-noted contributors to the increase in net loss from continuing operations were reduced to some extent by the changes noted below.